-Liquidity and Going Concern - The accompanying condensed interim financial statements have been prepared assuming BioTime will continue as a going concern.
-At June 30, 2007, BioTime had \$127,242 cash on hand and lines of credit for \$573,600 (see Note 3), from which \$300,000 had been drawn at June 30, 2007.
-BioTime also had negative working capital of \$759,200, a shareholders' deficit of \$2,636,640, and an accumulated deficit of \$43,304,210.
+Liquidity and Going Concern- The accompanying unaudited condensed interim financial statements have been prepared assuming BioTime will continue as a going concern.
+At September 30, 2007, BioTime had \$13,760 cash and cash equivalents on hand and lines of credit for \$573,600 (see Note 3), from which \$340,000 had been drawn at September 30, 2007.
+BioTime also had negative working capital of \$958,470, a shareholders' deficit of \$2,844,409, and an accumulated deficit of \$43,517,703.
 BioTime needs additional capital and greater revenues to continue its current operations, and to conduct its planned product development and research programs.
 Sales of additional equity securities could result in the dilution of the interests of present shareholders.
 BioTime is also continuing to seek new agreements with pharmaceutical companies to provide product and technology licensing fees and royalties.
 The availability and terms of equity financing and new license agreements are uncertain.
 The unavailability or inadequacy of additional financing or future revenues to meet capital needs could force BioTime to modify, curtail, delay, suspend, or possibly discontinue some or all aspects of its planned operations.
-Management believes that its projected rate of spending, which includes possible spending cuts, cash on hand, anticipated royalties from the sale of Hextend[®], licensing fees, and available revolving lines of credit, will allow BioTime to operate through September 30, 2007.
+Management believes that its projected rate of spending, which includes possible spending cuts, cash on hand, anticipated royalties from the sale of Hextend[®], licensing fees, and available revolving lines of credit, will allow BioTime to operate through March 31, 2008.
 These conditions raise substantial doubt about BioTime's ability to continue as a going concern.
-The accompanying condensed interim financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying unaudited condensed interim financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-2. Summary of Significant Accounting Policies
+2. Summary of Select Significant Accounting Policies

-Financial Statement Estimates - The preparation of condensed interim financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Financial Statement Use of Estimates - The preparation of unaudited condensed interim financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed interim financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Revenue Recognition - Royalty and license fee revenues consist of product royalty payments and fees under license agreements and are recognized when earned.
-Up-front nonrefundable fees where BioTime has no continuing performance obligations are recognized as revenues when collection is reasonably assured.
-In situations where continuing performance obligations exist, up-front nonrefundable fees are deferred and amortized ratably over the performance period.
-If the performance period cannot be reasonably estimated, BioTime amortizes nonrefundable fees over the life of the contract until such time that the performance period can be more reasonably estimated.
+Revenue recognition - Royalty and license fee revenues consist of product royalty payments and fees under license agreements and are recognized when earned.
+Up-front, non-refundable fees where BioTime has no continuing performance obligations are recognized as revenues when collection is reasonably assured.
+In situations where continuing performance obligations exist, up-front, non-refundable fees are deferred and amortized ratably over the performance period.
+If the performance period cannot be reasonably estimated, BioTime amortizes non-refundable fees over the life of the contract until such time that the performance period can be more reasonably estimated.
 Milestones, if any, related to scientific or technical achievements are recognized in income when the milestone is accomplished if (a) substantive effort was required to achieve the milestone, (b) the amount of the milestone payment appears reasonably commensurate with the effort expended and (c) collection of the payment is reasonably assured.

 BioTime also defers costs, including finders' fees, which are directly related to license agreements for which revenue has been deferred.
 Deferred costs are charged to expense proportionally and over the same period that related deferred revenue is recognized as revenue.
-Deferred costs are net against deferred revenues in BioTime's balance sheet.
+Deferred costs are net against deferred revenues in BioTime's unaudited condensed interim balance sheet.